Don Juan DeMarco: Music

 The film features the original Bryan Adams song, "Have You Ever Really Loved a Woman?"; the lyrics incorporate quotes from Depp's character, and the melody is used as a musical motif throughout the film.
-In addition, the song itself is performed three times, once by Selena and a mariachi band serenading the characters in Spanish, once by Jose Hernandez and Nydia, as background music (again in Spanish), and once by Bryan Adams during the closing credits.
+In addition, the song itself is performed three times, once by Selena and a mariachi band serenading the characters in Spanish, once by José Hernández and Nydia, as background music (again in Spanish), and once by Bryan Adams during the closing credits.
 The song is also available on the soundtrack.
 The song was nominated for an Oscar for Best Original Song at the 68th Academy Awards, but lost to "Colors of the Wind" from Pocahontas.

-Selena recorded other songs for the soundtrack, including "El Toro Relajo" and “Siempre Hace Frio”.
-The score was composed, orchestrated, and conducted by Michael Kamen and was performed by the London Metropolitan Orchestra.
+Selena recorded other songs for the soundtrack, including "El Toro Relajo" and "Siempre Hace Frio".
+The score was composed, orchestrated and conducted by Michael Kamen, and was performed by the London Metropolitan Orchestra.

 Tori Amos and Michael Stipe recorded a duet for the film called "It Might Hurt a Bit" but it remains unreleased.

 Release

 Box office

-A cut of the film was screened for investors in October 1994, before being released in April 1995.

 The film had an estimated budget of $25 million, grossing just $22,150,451 in the U.S. With a total $68,592,731 gross worldwide, it was considered a success for New Line Cinema.
 Upon its opening weekend, Don Juan DeMarco opened at #4 with $4,556,274 behind the openings of Bad Boys and A Goofy Movie, and the second weekend of Tommy Boy.